Kate Gosselin Rumors: ‘Kate Plus 8’ Star Makes Children ‘Prisoners In Their Own Home’?

-The matriarch of ‘Kate Plus 8’ has frequently been the target of several stories of speculation, to be sure — but the latest Kate Gosselin rumors suggest that she’s actually a lot worse than previously thought, what with the latest stories coming out about the reality star making her children “prisoners” in their own home!
+The matriarch of ‘Kate Plus 8’ has frequently been the target of several stories of speculation, to be sure, but the latest Kate Gosselin rumors suggest that she’s actually a lot worse than previously thought.
+The latest stories coming out about the reality star have her making her children “prisoners” in their own home!

 #KateGosselin‘s crazy rules make kids feel like PRISONERS in home! –> https://t.co/vn83yjgLE8 #KatePlus8 pic.twitter.com/OXF5H9J56d